milan-zededa/evenet/MULTI-NS.md

 </body>
 </html>
 0

+(to exit telnet type "Ctrl + ]")
 ```

 Try to hairpin from `app3` to `app2` via portmap outside the edge device (verify with `docker exec -it gw tcpdump -i any -n`):
 ```
 $ docker exec -it app3 bash
+bash-5.1# telnet 127.0.0.1 7777
+Connected to 127.0.0.1

+Entering character mode
+Escape character is '^]'.

+login as 'cirros' user. default password: 'gocubsgo'. use 'sudo' for root. cirros login: cirros
+Password:
+$
 root@8d44d3df421:/# curl 192.168.0.2:8080; echo $?
 ...
 0